 Sake and Salt Poached Flounder

-At the farmers market, Atsushi and I spotted local Long Island Sound flounder, in peak season right now.
+At the farmers market, Chef Atsushi Nakahigashi and I spotted local Long Island Sound flounder, in peak season right now.
 I asked him how to prepare this delicately fish and he suggested poaching it in sake and salt, a simple method to subtly and elegantly express its flavors.
 We picked up a bunch, iced them down, and brought them over to Chef Tadashi Ono's house to prepare for his family (hey, I wan't the only enjoying Atsushi's cooking!).

 Japanese cooking fundamentals I learned watching Atsushi prepare this dish: When he sliced the whole flounder into pieces, Atsushi sliced it on a sharp angle (maybe 45 degrees).
 The reason is twofold.
 First, Chef Ono explained that cutting this way exposes more surface area of the flesh to the cooking liquid, so the liquid can penetrate deeper inside the fish and the flesh can absorb more flavor.
 And second, Atsushi added, a piece of flounder cut this way looks bigger, which is more pleasing aesthetically.
 So, in short, how you cut the ingredients influences how it will taste.